 - April Fools' Day: In 2003, the hosts of the network's original shows at the time traded places, except for Chuck Woolery who stayed with Lingo.
 That day's Lingo featured four of the hosts playing a charity game against each other, with remaining host Todd Newton serving as announcer/comic relief. note

 - Credits Pushback: Originally nonexistent.
-Until about 2002, the only thing Game Show Network did during the credits was a brief, unobtrusive voiceover for other network programming that echoed those of the classic games and was typically placed over the "coming up" voiceovers of the original episode.
+Until 1999, the only thing Game Show Network did during the credits was a brief, unobtrusive voiceover for other network programming that echoed those of the classic games and was typically placed over the "coming up" voiceovers of the original episode.

-- From about 2002-04, the credits were horizontally crunched for a brief promo, with the show on the right side.
-Later crunches had both show and promo in square boxes, but everything was still legible.
+- From 1999-2001, the credits were horizontally crunched for a brief promo, with the show on the right side and from 2001-04, both show and promo in square boxes.
+In both cases, everything was still legible and the show generally .

 - Since the change to GSN, the crunches have become annoying to the point of illegibility, taking up about 90% of the screen and moving on to the next show when the promos conclude, cutting off the Vanity Plates on most shows and almost always nullifying the fee plugs read by The Announcer (though those, strangely, are still closed-captioned).

 - The Remake: Done often to obscurities.
 The Woolery-hosted revival of Lingo was by far the best received, while Catch 21 is considered a worthy Gambit revamp with minimal changes to what had been a winning format (along with being heralded as Merrill Heatter's return to TV after nearly 20 years) and the Dylan Lane-hosted Chain Reaction returned the mental agility that was the Instant Reaction bonus game, but was tempered by clueless contestants and Lane's generally sucky hosting (Mike Catherwood's version is generally well received, with Catherwood being more genial).
 Extreme Gong and Bill Engvall's Lingo, on the other hand...